RollGainesville/roll-gnv/README.md

 # Roll Gainesville

-Source code for the skeeball league web app.
+This is the official website for the Roll Gainesville skeeball league.